 As you build a bike it starts to tell a story:

 Motorcycles have been in my life since birth.
 My Dad has always had at least one and normally 2+ bikes in the shed.
 So it was natural for me to be into the biker culture.
 It was 1980 when I first started do trips, My dad would strap me on the back of his FLH and tear out cross country till he hit the west coast and then head north.
+Where to sleep when riding a motorcycle cross country was fun.
 I loved those days and dreamed about the day I would build my own bike.
 Fast forward and it’s 2008 I am married with 2 kids and travel for a living.
 I spend most of my days on the road covering motorcycle events.
 This is not the most convenient time to start a child hood dream but this is the time that the planet aligned, opportunity showed it self.
 I was in Denver at a friends house discussing bike and dreams when I started talking about my dream bike.
 The bike I had wanted since I was 6.
 It just so happen that he had a project that he needs to get rid of so he could fix his daily drive.
 So as the story goes two brothers helped each other out and a child hood dream was born.

 Here is the bike as I bought it.
 It had some good parts and was in good mechanical shape, great project material.
 I had an idea in my head of what I wanted it to be.
 I need something that I can throw down the miles with.
 Remember my Dad was a Iron butt type and I have his blood.
 So to keep with this theme I sought out components that would hold up under a heavy hand.
 I got the hard tail kit from TC and the chop was on.
 The first step was the biggest, cut the bike in half.
 From there it got easier.